JackGruber/joplin-plugin-note-overview/README.md

 The note content is updated every x minutes (depending on your setting) or manualy by `Tools > Create Note overview`.

+> ⚠ Adding and editing the code block does not work in the `Rich Text` (WYSIWYG) editor!

 ## Codeblock options

 Options that can be specified in the in the code block using YAML syntax.